Services for NGOs

 - […]

-Section 5 RESOURCES
+Article 5 RESOURCES

-Resources of the Association may come from donations, legacies, sponsorship, partnerships, public subsidies, membership fees, revenues generated by the Association’s assets, as well as any other resources authorised by the law.
+Resources of the Association may come from donations, legacies, sponsorship, partnerships, public subsidies, membership fees, revenues generated by the Association’s assets[, as well as any other resources authorised by the law].

 All resources of the Association shall be used exclusively for its not-for-profit purposes.

-Section 6 MEMBERS
+Article 6 MEMBERS

 Members of the Association (the “Members”) shall consist of individuals or institutions who have an interest in the purpose and the activities of the Association and wish to support them.

-Comments : the description of the members and the conditions of membership may be freely modified.
+Comments: the description of the members and the conditions of membership may be freely modified.

 Article 7 BEGINNING OF MEMBERSHIP